phoddie/runmod/readme.md

 Modules that are built into the host are usually configured in the manifest to preload during the build.
 By preloading the modules, they use less RAM and load instantly.
 Modules contained in a mod, however, cannot be preloaded.
 Therefore, modules that are expected to be used by most mods should be built into the host, rather than delivered as part of the mod.

 #### Native Code
 Mods are JavaScript code, by definition.
 There is no native code in a mod.
 The XS JavaScript engine does support including native code in modules built into the host.
-For example, `runmod` includes a `restart` function to restart the ESP8266.
+For example, `runmod` includes a `restart` function to restart the microcontroller.

 #### Configuration
 By default, the install mod is run immediately on booting the microcontroller.
 The mod can be configured to run immediately after a debugger connection is established or never.
 The choice is configured by performing a GET on one of the following URLS: